fongandrew/bueller-wheel/issues/review/p1-003-read-helper.md

 Write a simple test for this.
 Make sure `pnpm test` passes after this.
 The test doesn't have to test the main rain loop, just the issue summarization and finding.

 Update the default prompt and README to referenec this new functionality.

+---

+@claude: I have decomposed this task into four focused sub-tasks.

+Here is a summary of the work I have done:
+- Created `p1-003-read-helper-001.md` to build the core issue parser utility
+- Created `p1-003-read-helper-002.md` to implement the CLI command with all requested features (truncation, --index, multi-file support, directory search)
+- Created `p1-003-read-helper-003.md` to write comprehensive tests for the functionality
+- Created `p1-003-read-helper-004.md` to update documentation (prompt template and README)

+Each child issue has clear requirements and dependencies noted where applicable.